 - Potential for Advancement/Professional Growth

-To help you better understand yourself, complete the task and answer the questions in the following sections.
-For each area, identify what is very important, somewhat important, and not important to you.
+To help you better understand yourself, complete the Career Goals and Skills Self-Assessment located in Canvas.
 You want to remain somewhat flexible when you begin the job search, but you need to have a good understanding of yourself and a general sense of what you are looking for in a position.
 Use the information and your new self-understanding to help guide your job search.